Pericles: Early years

 His family's nobility and wealth allowed him to fully pursue his inclination toward education.
 He learned music from the masters of the time (Damon or Pythocleides could have been his teacher) and he is considered to have been the first politician to attribute importance to philosophy.
 He enjoyed the company of the philosophers Protagoras, Zeno of Elea, and Anaxagoras.
 Anaxagoras, in particular, became a close friend and influenced him greatly.

-Pericles' manner of thought and rhetorical charisma may have possibly been in part products of Anaxagoras' emphasis on emotional calm in the face of trouble, and skepticism about divine phenomena.
-His proverbial calmness and self-control are also often regarded as products of Anaxagoras' influence.
+Pericles's manner of thought and rhetorical charisma may have possibly been in part products of Anaxagoras's emphasis on emotional calm in the face of trouble, and skepticism about divine phenomena.
+His proverbial calmness and self-control are also often regarded as products of Anaxagoras's influence.

 Political career until 431 BC

 Entering politics

 In the spring of 472 BC, Pericles presented The Persians of Aeschylus at the Greater Dionysia as a liturgy, demonstrating that he was one of the wealthier men of Athens.
-Simon Hornblower has argued that Pericles' selection of this play, which presents a nostalgic picture of Themistocles' famous victory at Salamis, shows that the young politician was supporting Themistocles against his political opponent Cimon, whose faction succeeded in having Themistocles ostracized shortly afterward.
+Simon Hornblower has argued that Pericles's selection of this play, which presents a nostalgic picture of Themistocles's famous victory at Salamis, shows that the young politician was supporting Themistocles against his political opponent Cimon, whose faction succeeded in having Themistocles ostracized shortly afterward.

 Plutarch says that Pericles stood first among the Athenians for forty years.
-If this was so, Pericles must have taken up a position of leadership by the early 460s BC in his early or mid-thirties.
+If this was so, Pericles must have taken up a position of leadership by the early 460s BC, which would be in his early or mid-thirties.
 Throughout these years he endeavored to protect his privacy and to present himself as a model for his fellow citizens.
 For example, he would often avoid banquets, trying to be frugal.

-In 463 BC, Pericles was the leading prosecutor of Cimon, the leader of the conservative faction who was accused of neglecting Athens' vital interests in Macedon.
-Although Cimon was acquitted, this confrontation proved that Pericles' major political opponent was vulnerable.
+In 463 BC, Pericles was the leading prosecutor of Cimon, the leader of the conservative faction who was accused of neglecting Athens's vital interests in Macedon.
+Although Cimon was acquitted, this confrontation proved that Pericles's major political opponent was vulnerable.